joakimk/toniq/README.md

 As soon as another Erlang VM is running it will find the jobs in redis, move them into it's own queue and run them.
 It may take a little while before this happens (10-15 seconds or so), so that the original VM has a chance to report in and retain it's jobs.

-See the section in toniq's design for more details.

 ### Why will jobs be run more than once in rare cases?

 If something really unexpected happens and a job can't be marked as finished after being run, this library prefers to run it twice (or more) rather than not at all.